sabeechen/hassio-google-drive-backup/CONTRIBUTING.md

 ## Testing you changes in Home Assistant

-For some chages, just testing locally might noe bt enough, you may want to run it as a real addon.
+For some chages, just testing locally might not be enough, you may want to run it as a real addon.
 You can do this roughly following the instuction for [Add-on Testing](https://developers.home-assistant.io/docs/add-ons/testing#local-build).
 Here are the two methods I've found work best:

 - ### Building a Local Addon Container in Home Assistant Copy the folder `hassio-google-drive-backup` (the one with `config.json` inside it) into the local addon folder (you'll need the samba addon or something similar to do so).
 Modify the uploaded `config.json` to remove the `"image"` line near the bottom.
 Then in Home Assistant Web-UI go to <kbd>Supervisor</kbd> -> <kbd>Addon-Store</kbd>, <kbd>Reload</kbd>, and the addon should show up under "Local Addons".
 It should includes buttons for building the container, starting/stopping etc.